 This section provides an overview of the medical benefits and Covered Services for Molina Medi-Cal Members.
 Some benefits may have limitations.
-If there are questions as to whether a service is covered or requires Prior Authorization, please reference the Prior Authorization tools located on the Molina website and Availability portal: Provider.MolinaHealthcare.com.

-You may also please contact Molina at (888) 665-4621 (Monday to Friday, 7:30 a.m. to 5:30 p.m.).
+If there are questions as to whether a service is covered or requires prior authorization, please reference the prior authorization tools located on the Molina website and [Availity Essentials portal](#).
+You may also contact Molina at (888) 665-4621, Monday to Friday, 7:30 a.m. to 5:30 p.m.